mootools/mootools-core/Docs/Utilities/Swiff.md

 1. Although Swiff returns the object, this element will NOT have any Element methods applied to it.
 2. The $ function on an object/embed tag will only return its reference without further processing.
+3. Avoid changing the wMode param to 'transparent'.
+It will make your page more processor intensive, especially when running in a background tab.

 Swiff Function: remote {#Swiff:remote}
 --------------------------------------